-Side note: I’ve had a post about how much to tip a hotel maid in my drafts folder for awhile, but was prompted to finish it off after reading this post about the “basic rules of tipping” in the Washington Post (H/T: View from the Wing), an article I found extremely irritating.
+Side note: I originally had a post about how much to tip a hotel maid in my drafts folder for a long time, but was prompted to finish it off after reading this post from a years ago about the “basic rules of tipping” in the Washington Post (H/T: View from the Wing), an article I found extremely irritating.
 For the record, my personal rules of tipping are: 15-20% at restaurants, ~$1 / pizza if I order delivery (I don’t), nothing when I pickup carryout or eat at fast casual restaurants, nothing if I’m ordering water or pop at a bar and I do tip on the full original price if I have a coupon or gift card.

 How much to tip a hotel maid

 Okay, so back to the original question of how much to tip a hotel maid.

 To me the difference between tipping a restaurant server and everyone else is a matter of wages.
 Restaurant servers (at least in the United States) specifically get lower than minimum wage and make a good chunk of their income from tips.
 I’m willing to be educated on this, but it’s my understanding that (setting aside being paid under the table and other extra-legal scenarios) everyone else is paid at least minimum wage.
 Of course many people feel passionately about the minimum wage itself, but that’s a separate conversation.

 (SEE ALSO: Tipping on Amtrak – how much and to whom?)